FraneCaleta/cool-guess-the-number/README.md

 A modern, interactive number guessing game built with vanilla JavaScript, HTML5, and CSS3.
 Test your intuition and guessing skills as you try to find the hidden number within 10 attempts!

+### This project was fully developed using Windsurf AI to explore its capabilities and test its features.

 ![Game Screenshot](screenshot.png)

 ## Features